 Concurrency control ensures transaction atomicity, isolation, consistency, and serializability.
 Concurrency control issues occur when many transactions execute randomly.
 A dirty read happens when a transaction reads data changed by an uncommitted transaction.
 When two transactions update data simultaneously, the Lost Update issue occurs.
 Lock-based protocol prevents incorrect read/write activities.
 Timestamp-based protocols organise transactions by timestamp.

 Question 1: Consider the following transaction involving two bank accounts x and y:

 x := x – 50;

 The constraint that the sum of the accounts x and y should remain constant is that of?

-Solution: As discussed in properties of transactions, consistency properties says that sum of accounts x and y should remain constant before starting and after completion of transaction.
+As discussed in properties of transactions, consistency properties say that sum of accounts x and y should remain constant before starting and after completion of a transaction.
 So, the correct answer is B.

 Article contributed by Sonal Tuteja.
 Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.